Residents clash in Noida society, two security guards detained: Police | Law-Order

 - India

-Two private security guards of a housing complex here were taken into police custody over clashes between two groups of residents, officials said on Friday.
+Two private security guards of a housing complex here were taken into police custody over a clash between two groups of residents, officials said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)